 Developing a combination table is useful when you want to go deep into the details.
 It shows the details of manual cycle time, automatic cycle time, walking time, and waiting time for 1 operator.
 Here’s an example of a combination table with dummy data:

-Have you got positive or negative experiences with writing work instructions?
-Do you see them as an essential element or as decoration for auditors and customers?
+Have you had positive or negative experiences with writing work instructions?
+Do you see them as an essential element?
+Or are they merely a decoration for auditors and customers?
 Let us know in the comments below.

 Looking to improve your manufacturing processes while cutting costs?